iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Knowledgeable clinician was available quickly and gave thorough information.
 There was a lag in video/audio which is why I only gave 4 stars.<br> :date: __2021-01-02 22:08:17__

 > Easy to use and extremely helpful<br> :date: __2021-01-02 18:10:12__

-> Dr. Kaplin was great.
-He had a good screen side manner.
-He listened to me and gave me understandable instructions.
-Thank you Dr. Kaplin!<br> :date: __2021-01-01 09:59:14__

-> Dr very pleasant, very knowledgeable, caring, this is a great way to see a physician.<br> :date: __2020-12-18 18:26:10__

-> Dr. Was very friendly he was understanding and helpful.<br> :date: __2020-12-17 21:12:07__

-> Audio was pretty clear except when we both started talking.
-Video was slightly grainy the entire conversation.
-Help from Dr. Susan Diamond was 5/5<br> :date: __2020-12-17 13:30:12__